Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Optimal Prize Design

 When $n$ is odd, $k^*$ can be at most $\frac{n-1}{2}$, in which case the rule reduces to simple majority.
 When $n$ is even, $k^*$ can be at most $\frac{n}{2} - 1$.
 In this scenario, a player wins the entire prize if he outperforms his opponent, and the prize is split equally if both players win the same number of battles.

+We explain the economic intuition behind why the tie margin rule improves effort incentives in asymmetric contests.
 The tie margin intensifies competition while preserving fairness by creating two layers of strategic incentives: avoiding defeat to secure a draw, and striving to turn a draw into a decisive win.
 This mechanism raises the threshold for the strong player to claim the full prize, preventing its dominance; meanwhile, it offers the weak player a realistic chance to obtain half the reward, which is far more attainable than an outright victory under conventional majority rules.

 We now prove \autoref{thm:tiemargin}.
-By \autoref{Equa:total effort}, to maximize $\mathbf{TE}$ is equivalent to maximize $\mathcal{V}(v|\bar{p}_A,\bar{p}_B)$, which can be rearranged as
+By \autoref{Equa:total effort}, to maximize $\mathbf{TE}$ is equivalent to maximize $\mathcal{V}(v)$, which can be rearranged as

 Consider a \emph{relaxed} optimization problem that uses the constraint $v(k)\leq v(n-k),\forall k\leq n-k$ instead of the monotonicity constraint.
-In $\mathcal{V}(v|\bar{p}_A,\bar{p}_B)$, the coefficient of $v(k)$ is $ \theta(k-1|n-1,p)-\theta(k|n-1,p)$ and the coefficient of $v(n-k)$ is $\theta(n-k-1|n-1,p)-\theta(n-k|n-1,p)$.
+In $\mathcal{V}(v)$, the coefficient of $v(k)$ is $ \theta(k-1|n-1,\bar{p}_A)-\theta(k|n-1,\bar{p}_A)$ and the coefficient of $v(n-k)$ is $\theta(n-k-1|n-1,\bar{p}_A)-\theta(n-k|n-1,\bar{p}_A)$.
 Hence, in this relaxed program, the optimal solution is

 By rearrangement, we find that the condition for $v(k)=v(n-k)=0.5$ is $g(k-1)>g(k)$.
 By \autoref{lem:singlepeak}, $g(k-1)\leq g(k)$ when $k\leq k^*$.
 Therefore, the optimal solution in the relaxed program is